parca-dev/parca-demo/README.md

 ## Lanaguages

-Go is currently fully supported and other languages work better or worse.
+Go is currently fully supported.
+We're actively working on improving support for other languages.
 Here is a list of issues where we track the progress:

 * Rust